-The 19th annual Greening Up the Mountains Festival was held Saturday, April 23, 2016 on Main and Mill Streets in historic downtown Sylva.
+The 20th annual Greening Up the Mountains Festival is Saturday, April 22, 2017 on Main and Mill Streets in historic downtown Sylva.

-The celebration included fine arts and handmade craft demonstrations, a 5K run, two music stages which featured Bluegrass, Country and Mountain entertainers, along with a children's talent show.
-There were more kids’ activities, food, and fun for everyone!
+The celebration includes fine arts and handmade craft demonstrations, a 5K run, two music stages which featured Bluegrass, Country and Mountain entertainers, along with a children's talent show.
+There are more kids’ activities, food, and fun for everyone!

 In 2017, the town will be celebrating the 20th year for the festival on April 22, and will be forthcoming with celebration details.